misje/opencti-wazuh-connector/docs/source/important_settings.rst

 Auto is most likely the most preferred choice.
 However, it is possible to use :octiu:`playbooks <automation>` to run :octiu:`enrichments
 <automation/?h=enrich#enrich-through-connector>` if you have an OpenCTI
-enterprice licence.
+enterprise licence.
 In the example below, the opencti-wazuh-connector is configured as *manual*, and called through a playbook.
 The first block is set to filter on author, so that the connector will only look up entities from high-quality data sources: